Burcu Özsoy

-Burcu Özsoy (born in Gaziantep, Turkey, in 1976) is a Turkish scientist who works with sea ice remote sensing in Antarctica. Özsoy is head of the first Turkish polar research center, ITU PolReC.
+Burcu Özsoy (born in Gaziantep, Turkey, in 1976) is a Turkish scientist.
+She is head of the first Turkish polar research center, ITU PolReC, and works with sea ice remote sensing in Antarctica.

 Early life and education

 Özsoy is a native of Turkey and graduated from Yıldız Technical University with bachelor's and master's degrees in Geodesy-Photogrammetry Engineering.

-In 2001 she started serving as a research assistant in Istanbul Technical University.
-In 2003 she joined the Remote Sensing and Geoinformatics Lab, Department of Geological Sciences at the University of Texas at San Antonio (UTSA). Özsoy always had an interest in statistical mathematics and geophysical sciences and combined both fields by becoming a remote sensing expert.
+In 2001, she started serving as a research assistant in Istanbul Technical University.
+In 2003, she joined the Remote Sensing and Geoinformatics Lab, Department of Geological Sciences at the University of Texas at San Antonio (UTSA).

 In 2005, she worked on her PhD at UTSA.
 During her work there, she met key U.S. and international scientists and institutions, including those who worked at the NASA Goddard Space Flight Center.
-She was interested in Antarctic remote sensing and looked forward to the chance to hop onto an icebreaker to cruise to Antarctica and see, feel, smell, hear, and taste Antarctic sea ice and landscape for the first time.
-She traveled to Antarctica in 2006.
-Inspired by this experience she doubled her forces and filled an important knowledge gap in remote sensing of Antarctic sea ice with her Ph.D. thesis.
+She was interested in Antarctic remote sensing and traveled to Antarctica in 2006.

 In 2007, she established the American Society of Photogrammetry and Remote Sensing (ASPRS) chapter at UTSA.
-In 2010 Özsoy earned her Ph.D. from UTSA.
+In 2010, Özsoy earned her Ph.D. from UTSA.